ghuynh11/truth-seeker-data-analysis-project/README.md

-# Truth vs. Virality: A Data-Driven Dive into the Spread of Misinformation
+# Truth vs. Virality: A Data-Driven Approach to the Spread of Misinformation
 ## Using SQL, Google Sheet and Tableau

 In today’s hyperconnected world, social media isn’t just a place to scroll and entertain, it’s where opinions are formed, narratives are shaped, and influence is spread.
 As someone who grew up with the rise of social media, I’ve come to recognize how easily misinformation can blur the line between fact and fiction.